Read time: 18 minutes | Core wound: “Without my achievements, I’m nothing.”

 What Actually Helps

 Unconditional acceptance.
-A partner who values you during failures, celebrates your non-achievements, and loves your unproductive moments.
+A partner who values you during failures, celebrates your non-achievements, loves your unproductive moments.

 Patient presence.
-Someone who can sit with you in stillness, showing by example that worth exists in being, not just doing.
+Someone who sits with you in stillness, showing by example that worth exists in being, not just doing.

 For Those Who Love a Three

-Their achievement drive is protection against deep unworthiness fears.
+Their achievement drive protects against deep unworthiness fears.
 When they can’t stop working, they’re not choosing work over you.
 They’re numbing existential anxiety.

 Learn more about other types in relationships and explore the Enneagram compatibility matrix to understand how Type 3s connect with each type.